goji no chaimu

 The famous ferry, Ogasawara Maru, sat idly at the dock; the giant was sleeping, and we glided past it in silence, undetected.
 We pushed into the main fishing harbor, and as promised, all was clearly marked and visible in the night.
 Our docking space was unoccupied, but there was one problem... the wall we had to moor onto stood a lot higher than I could jump.
 I stared, wide-eyed, docking line in hand.

-- “I don’t think I can make that.”
+"I don't think I can make that."
+I said.

 Pino was approaching the dock slowly.
 I wondered if I could lasso the bollards.
-I’ve never done that and had no reason to believe it could work, but my mind raced on — what else could I do?
+I’ve never done that and had no reason to believe it could work, but my mind raced on—what else could I do?
 My brain had no filter and conjured up many options that it knew would be impossible for this body of mine to perform; maybe I could put a foot on the lifelines, or swing off a halyard ‘a-la-tarzan’… Hell, maybe I could grow wings.
 Before I could decide, I heard Devine’s voice.
+“There’s a ladder!”

 My jumping skills would go untested.

 We apologized, climbing back on Pino island.
-The official told us that they would clear us in tomorrow morning at 8:30 am — perfect.
-It was 9pm then, meaning we’d have time to relax and clean up our mess of a home.
+The official told us that they would clear us tomorrow morning at 0830—perfect.
+It was 2100 then, meaning we’d have time to relax and clean up our mess of a home.
+We put a film on, and ate popcorn.
 We slept very well that night, as we tend to do after a long passage, our brains longing for more than 3 consecutive hours of sleep.

 The next morning, the officials stood on the dock, ready to push papers at us.
 There was about 5 or 6 of them, I feared everyone would try to come aboard at once but instead they boarded us in pairs, taking turns.